 Before deploying an application to the Immerse Platform, contact its developer to determine whether Custom Messages have been used in its creation.

-After uploading PCVR or WebGL content (which has been created with the Immerse SDK) Custom Messages will be automatically configured for the corresponding Immerse Scene; Quest-only applications will require some manual configuration.
+After uploading a zipped PCVR, WebGL or Android file, which has been built and compressed with the Immerse SDK, along with a "metadata.json" / Manifest file) Custom Messages will be automatically configured for the corresponding Immerse Scene:

 Take extra care when configuring Custom Messages